elastic/integrations/packages/azure/docs/README.md

   └────────────────┘   └──────────────┘   └────────────────┘
 ```

-To successfully use Event Hubs to set up the Azure Logs integration, you need to also be aware of Consumer group and a Connection String.
+To successfully use Event Hubs to set up the Azure Logs integration, you need to also be aware of **Consumer Group** and how to get a **Connection String**.

-#### Consumer group
+#### Consumer Group

-A consumer group is a view (state, position, or offset) of an entire event hub.
+A Consumer Group is a view (state, position, or offset) of an entire event hub.
 Consumer groups enable multiple consuming applications to each have a separate view of the event stream, and to read the stream independently at their own pace and with their own offsets.

 The Azure Logs integration uses a consumer group to access Event Hubs and track which logs have already been fetched and are new.

 #### Connection String

-A connection string is require to allow the Elastic Agent to access the Event Hub and fetch the exported logs.
-It contains details about Event Hubs used the credentials required to access it.
+The Elastic Agent requries a Connection String to access the Event Hub and fetch the exported logs.
+It contains details about the Event Hub used and the credentials required to access it.

 To learn more about Event Hubs, you can read the in-depth document [Features and terminology in Azure Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features).

-### Storage Account Container
+### Storage account container

-What is a Storage Account Container?
+The Storage account is a versatile Azure service that allows users to store data in various storage types, including blobs, file shares, queues, tables, and disks.

-The Azure Logs integration uses Storage Account Container to store information (state, position, or offset) about the Consumer Group.
-The Storage Account Container allows multiple Elastic Agents to access the same Event Hub and share the processing logs to increase ingestion throughput.
+The Azure Logs integration uses a Storage account container to store and share information about the Consumer Group (state, position, or offset).
+Sharing such information allows the integration to allocate the logs processing among existing Elastic Agents to increase ingestion throughput if required.

 ```text
   ┌────────────────┐      ┌────────────┐